 Compared to the standard X-ray technology which generates two-dimensional views of bodily structures, CT scans can create detailed and 360-degree images.
 This is made possible by an X-ray machine rotating around the body and taking various images in thin and horizontal slices.
 A computer, in turn, draws together these cross-section images to create a three-dimensional model of the bodily structure.

 CT Scans are typically utilized in the workup of abdominal or chest pain.
 During cases when cancer is suspected, a CT scan is relied upon by physicians in visualizing the tumor and assessing its size and location as well as the potential involvement with other tissues.

 CT scanning is also widely used for the early detection of cancer.
 Low-dose CT scans, wherein the radiation emitted is significantly lower and which can take less than a minute to complete, is highly recommended for adults considered to be at high-risk of lung cancer due to their history of smoking.
-It may also be used in detecting vascular diseases, osteoporosis, infections, and find injuries, clots, hemorrhages, and other issues.
+It may also be used in detecting vascular diseases, osteoporosis, infections, finding injuries, clots, hemorrhages, and other issues.

 During a CT scan procedure, a patient lies on a motorized table that goes through the CT scanner, a large machine with a hole in the center.
 This advanced machine emits a series of radiation beams through the patient’s body which is held in position with straps and pillows.